 The trick is to find the right infrastructure and services that enable your needs now, but is flexible enough to adapt to changing needs in the future.

-Join me next time where we’ll peel back the layers of an effective API strategy and tackle some of the challenges when entering the API economy.
+Join me next time where we’ll peel back the layers of an effective API strategy and tackle some of the challenges when entering the API economy (read the next blog in the series now).
 Until then, learn how the top 14 API management vendors compare and which were cited as Leaders by reading the The Forrester Wave™: API Management Solutions, Q4 2016 report.